-1. What did I learn? (skills, knowledge, awareness, etc)
+- What did I learn? (skills, knowledge, awareness, etc)

-2. What did I accomplish?
+- What did I accomplish?

-3. What would I have done differently?
+- What would I have done differently?
 Why?

-4. What were the most significant events of the past year? (list the top 3)
+- What were the most significant events of the past year? (list the top 3)

-5. What do I feel especially good about?
+- What do I feel especially good about?
 What was my greatest contribution?
 What am I most proud of?

-6. What were the fun things I did this year?
+- What were the fun things I did this year?

-7. What was the most surprising thing that happened this year?
+- What was the most surprising thing that happened this year?

-8. What were my biggest challenges, roadblocks, or difficulties?
+- What were my biggest challenges, roadblocks, or difficulties?

-9. How am I different this year than last?
+- How am I different this year than last?

-10. What am I particularly grateful for?
+- What am I particularly grateful for?

-If you made any goals or resolutions for 2016, pull out your list, and go back through them.
+After completing the above exercise, make a list of all the things in your life that you’d like to let go of.
+Give thanks for what they brought you in terms of learning and usefulness and then burn the list.
+It’s a symbolic gesture to help you release the old and be open to the new.
+If you made any goals for this last year, pull out your list, and go back through it.
 How many did you accomplish?
 How many of those goals no longer serve you?
 How many were just plain unrealistic?
 If you did not accomplish as much as you had initially hoped, rather than be discouraged or beat yourself up, consider what may have gotten in the way.
-This will help you make more realistic goals for 2017.
+This will help you make more realistic goals for the next year.

 If you’re anything like me you spend a lot of the year taking photos.
 The end of the year can also be a great time to go back through those photos.
 I like to do this with my kids so we can reflect on all that we did over the year and all the fun we had.
 It also helps us consider what activities we want to try to do more of in the coming year.
 Which then leads us to the next step of making a list of what you would like to bring into your life in the new year; experiences, knowledge, relationships, healing, etc.